arlofonseca/fivem-parking/README.md

 - Retrieve your vehicle from the impound via its unique identifier, restoring it to the `stored` state.

+_This command will only work if you are at the impound location defined in `config.json`._

 #### [ADMIN] `/deletevehicle [plate]`

 - Removes a vehicle from the database.